raghsahu/WhatsApp-StatusDowloader/README.md

 whatsApp status downloader app

 Download whatsapp status image or video.
-1st watch status in whatsapp and then check this app. this app alwaays save the status in local file.
+1st watch status in whatsapp and then check this app. this app always save the status in local file.